 and prostrate yourself (lay face down) on the floor while praying.

-Thank You for this reading today and for the prayer below that Jesus taught us in Matthew 6:9-13, which causes me to wonder from the forgiveness line below, "Do I really want You to forgive me in the same way that I forgive others?"
+Father, thank You for this reading and prayer below that Jesus taught us in Matthew 6:9-13, which causes me to wonder from the forgiveness line below, "Do I really want You to forgive me in the same way that I forgive others?"
 Where it says, "as we" . . .
-I should be thinking, "as I".
+I should make it personal and say, "as I".

 Who art in heaven